nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Ziodyne on Thor turns
 * Thunder Reign/Ragnarok on non-Thor turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
+* Once Akihiko is alone you can use Tetrakarn instead of switching to Thor after Power Charge

-Equip Null Slash accessory on Aigis
+Equip Null Fire accessory on Aigis

 ### Koromaru & Junpei

-* Stay on Yurlungur and spam Mabufudyne
-* Don't bother reviving Metis
+* Set Metis to Knock Down and scan Junpei
+* Spam TR on Koromaru while Metis is alive
+* Swap to Siegfried and use Power Charge -> Tempest Slash on Koro
+* Stay above 200ish (or 400ish while Fire Broken)
+* When Junpei is alone switch to Odin and keep Tetrakarn up
+* TR when free

+Fuse:

+> Lakshmi x Thor x Siegfried = Hariti
+>
+> > Ice Break
+> >
+> > Auto-Mataru
+> >
+> > (Auto-Masuku)
+>
+> Siegfried needs to be the highest level in the fusion

+Equip Null Wind on Aigis

 ### Yukari & Mitsuru

-* Don't bother reviving Metis
 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Yurlungur and press triangle
+* Swap to Odin and Tetrakarn then TR or wait until repel under 50%
+* Below 50% hp:
+  * Keep Tetrakarn up at all times
+  * Stay healed to full with Hariti
+  * TR on free turns
+  * After Mind Charge swap to Hariti and Ice Break

 Take Yukari, Akihiko, Mitsuru (in that order)

-Equip Aigis with Null Wind accessory, Yukari with Null Elec, Akihiko with Elec Amp, Mitsuru with Ice Amp
+Equip Aigis with Elec Boost accessory

 Equip any ultimate weapons & best armor if you haven't already

 ### Erebus

-* Put Yukari & Akihiko on Heal/Support, Mitsuru on Act Freely
+* Put Yukari & Akihiko on Heal/Support, Mitsuru on Full Assault
+* Keep shields up (Makarakarn has priority over Tetrakarn)
-* Keep Magic Mirrors/Makarakarn up and Thunder Reign/use items on free turns
+* TR, Mind Charge (if you have it), or use SP items on free turns
-* Aigis/Yukari being stripped of Makarakarn is mostly fine, you'll definitely want to reapply if Mitsuru/Akihiko lose mirrors or if both Aigis & Yukari both lose mirrors
-* Swap everyone to Full Assault during Dark Embrace, Use Ragnarok over Thunder Reign during this phase
+* Swap everyone to Full Assault during Dark Embrace, Use Thunder Reign during this phase
 * Only reapply Makarakarn during Dark Embrace if someone misses, otherwise Erebus shouldn't even get his 2nd turn during Dark Embrace
-* Don't get crit lol
+* Don't get crit lmao

 ## Backup Fusions